Dr. Jon Henrikson is a Professor of Analytical Chemistry in the Chemistry & Physics Department at Southwestern Oklahoma State University (SWOSU).

 Project 1: Method Development and Determination of Glycine Metal Complex pKa’s by NMR and Visible Spectroscopy

 The use of electron withdrawing groups is a well-known approach to change the chemical properties of a molecule, including the acidity.
-Our project’s goal is to quantify the changes in pKa of previously synthesized glycine containing ligands with the presence or absence of electron withdrawing groups attached to the molecule in organic solvents.
-Challenges in determining the pKa’s of these ligands include monitoring the equilibrium of a weak acid-weak base chemical reaction and the use of different methods in determining the acidity of a proton in organic solvent conditions, since common aqueous methods are not possible.
-This project applies proton nuclear magnetic resonance (1H-NMR) and visible spectroscopy as means to monitoring the weak acid-weak base interaction and to quantify the pKa by proton integration and wavelength absorbance changes, respectively.
+In previous studies, changes in pKa of previously synthesized glycine containing ligands with the presence or absence of electron withdrawing groups attached to the molecule were determined in protic organic solvents by visible spectroscopy.
+Currently, the focus of this project is to determine the effects of aprotic solvents have on the pKa’s of these ligands through monitoring the equilibrium of a weak acid-weak base chemical reaction by visible spectroscopy.
+With the determination of the pKa’s in the protic solvent by a published method, it will then be possible to work on developing a new method of analysis using proton nuclear magnetic resonance (1H-NMR), as an alternative to study molecules that are lacking activity in the UV-Visible spectrum.

 CONTACT INFORMATION